 Drill #4: Putting 3 and 6 footers Around the World

-Most weekend golfers are very quick to give a 3 or 4 foot putt to their buddies, deep down they are doing it with the hopes that the favor will be returned because secretly they are petrified of those short putts.
+Most weekend golfers are very quick to give a 3 or 4 foot putt to their buddies.
+Deep down they are doing it with the hopes that the favor will be returned because secretly they are petrified of those short putts themselves.

 This is one way to deal with the problem, but in reality the plan has zero longevity.

-When you play in your annual club tournament then you will have to putt out those short putts.
+When you play in your annual club tournament, then you will have to putt out those short putts.
 So it doesn’t really benefit you to skip them in your practice rounds.